0 Comment

 The biggest challenge in managing a multi-generational workforce is ensuring high engagement and motivation levels across the entire workforce.

-Bridging gaps in skills, expertise, learning abilities, and use of technologies across generations can help create a positive work culture.
+Bridging gaps in skills, expertise, learning abilities, and technology use across generations can help create a positive work culture.

 What is toxic workplace culture and the best ways to avoid it